Ingredients & Substances

 - Our Accessories and Gifting manual which outlines quality and regulatory requirements, and testing standards for all accessory items.

-- Our beauty product formulas adhere to our extensive Global Ingredients Guidelines, a guidance document for all of our vendors outlining our expectations of ingredients in our formulas, including the listing of restrictions, and banned materials which go beyond what is mandated by regulations.
+- Our beauty product formulas adhere to our extensive Global Ingredients Policy and Flavors Policy, which outlines for all of our vendors outlining our expectations of ingredients in our formulas, including the listing of restrictions, and banned materials which go beyond what is mandated by regulations.

 Siloxanes have been extensively studied and safely used for decades in a wide variety of consumer products, including personal care products such as sunscreens and shampoos.